 All children dream of becoming celebrities because they can see that celebrities can affect many people.

 We come pre-wired to notice who in our environment is garnering the most social attention and admiration.
-We have a desire to copy them and achieve the same level of social status, which, in turn, provides us resources to meet our fundamental evolutionary goals.
+We have a desire to copy them and achieve the same level of social status, which, in turn, provides us with resources to meet our fundamental evolutionary goals.

 Hence, people seek a purposeful life to gain social acceptance and admiration from their perceived in-groups.
 Failing to do so seriously threatens their evolutionary goals.
 Studies show that when people experience social exclusion, their lives lose meaning.1